 Step 8: Remove the curd from the heat and strain curd (this will remove any accidentally cooked bits and pieces of cooked eggs) into your prepared pan.

 Step 9: Whisk the reserved 30 grams of unsalted butter into the curd.
 Add lemon zest and stir to combine.
-Allow for the foolproof lemon curd to cool to room temperature before transferring to the refrigerator.
+Allow for the foolproof lemon curd to cool to room temperature before transferring it to the refrigerator.
 It will thicken as it cools.

 Tools needed to create Linzer Cookies